NU-CCRG/Getting-Started/01_GettingStarted.md

 Names of things are in \<brackets>\, which means it can be replaced with the name of your target, no need to include brackets.

+QUEST is Northwestern's High Perfomance Computing (HPC) cluster.
+This is where the CCRG runs all its simulations and analyzes data.
+You can read all about QUEST [here](https://www.it.northwestern.edu/research/user-services/quest/).

 ### Logging into QUEST

 `ssh -X <netid>@quest.northwestern.edu` or `ssh -Y <netid>@quest.northwestern.edu`

-The -X and -Y here allow you to view images from the command line.
+The -X and -Y here in the above commands allow you to view image files (e.g., .pdf, .eps, netcdf, etc.) from the command line.
 To take advantage of this you will need to download and install [XQUARTZ](https://www.xquartz.org) (if you have a mac) or [FastX](https://kb.northwestern.edu/quest-fastx) (if you have Windows).
+After downloading and installing these files, you will need to begin a new session on QUEST to enable viewing capabilities.

-### Organizational stucture on QUEST
+### Organizational structure on QUEST
-“Directory” – essentially the name of a folder.
-You use a “path” to get to the directory – i.e. a list of folders to get to your place.
-For example, /projects/b1045/ is the directory to our group’s “workspace”.

-* Get to our project space on QUEST:

-    `cd /projects/b1045/`
+QUEST (and other HPC) machines organize their files within "directories," which are essentially folders.
+You can navigate to folders or particular files in directories using the "path" aka address.
+For example, /projects/b1045/ is the path to the CCRG “storage space”, while /home/<netid>/ is your home directory.

+* Find your current directory:

+    `pwd`

 * Get to your home directory (your “desktop”):

     `cd ~`

-* Find your current directory:

-    `pwd`
+* Get to the CCRG project space:

+    `cd /projects/b1045/`

-* Get to last directory
+* Go to last visited directory

     `cd -`

-### Lists
+In general, we store intellectual creations (scripts we create) in our home directories and data in the b1045 project space.
+Home directory content should be backed up to your NU BOX folder.
+A script to do so can be found [here]().

+### Helpful commands on HPCs

-* list the contents of the directory (see all the files within the folder):
+* list the contents of the directory you are in (see all the files within the folder):

     `ls`